Are LLMs Better than Reported? Detecting Label Errors and Mitigating Their Effect on Model Performance: Annotation

 \subsection{Experts}

-Experts annotation was using the platform of Label Studio.\footnote{\url{https://labelstud.io/}} Layout design is presented in \autoref{fig:experts_platform}.
+Experts annotation was using the platform of Label Studio. \footnote{\url{https://labelstud.io/}} Layout design is presented in \autoref{fig:experts_platform}.
 Examples were presented in random order, and neither the LLM prediction nor the original label were presented during the annotation.
-At the first stage, each example was annotated independently both experts.
-Afterwards, the human experts began in a second phase of a reconciliation, where a discussion was made over examples they disagree over.
-This reconciliation phase ended up with a much higher agreement, and higher-quality labels.
+In the first stage, each example was annotated independently by both experts.
+Afterward, the human experts began in a second phase of a reconciliation, where a discussion was made over examples they disagreed over.
+This reconciliation phase ended up with a much higher agreement and higher-quality labels. \draft{Complete agreement was reached in nearly all cases; only a very small number of examples remained unresolved, which may reflect inherent label variation rather than clear annotation errors \citep{weber-genzel-etal-2024-varierr}.}

 In the reconciliation phase, we observed that most changes (69.3\%) were from label 1 to label 0, indicating that contradictions might be hard to find, and not all annotators catch them at first.
 For the full distribution of label change in the reconciliation phase, see \autoref{fig:experts_changes}.